Javeedm07/javeedm07/README.md

 <details>
 <summary>📈 More about my journey...</summary>
 <br>
-My journey in tech began with a perfect 10.0 GPA in secondary school and has been a thrilling ride of continuous learning and innovation ever since! 🚀 Currently pursuing B.Tech in CSE at ALIET with an impressive 8.8 CGPA, I've transformed from a curious student into a versatile developer through hands-on experience across multiple domains.
+• My journey began with a perfect 10.0 GPA in secondary school and has been a thrilling ride of continuous learning and innovation ever since!
+• Currently pursuing B.Tech in CSE at ALIET, Vijayawada with an impressive 8.8 CGPA, I've transformed from a curious student into a versatile developer through hands-on experience across multiple domains.
 🎯 Professional Milestones:

 Current Role: Data Science Intern at SKILLDZIRE, where I've optimized data processing by 30% and built ML models with 92% accuracy for heart attack prediction